erran/EMCControlsClient/README.md

 ## License

-ECControlsClient is available under the MIT license.
+EMCControlsClient is available under the MIT license.
 See the LICENSE file for more info.